ziotom78/HPixLib/doc/source/drawing.rst

   well when enlarged.
 The typical formats used to store such maps are Postscript and PDF.

-CHealpix provides two sets of functions to ease the production of bitmapped and vector maps.
+HPixLib provides two sets of functions to ease the production of bitmapped and vector maps.
 Such functions need to be wrapped with some glue code which actually writes the map on disk or display it on the screen.